Home

 ACADEMIC SERVICE AND EXPERIENCE

-Composition Coordinator, New Mexico Tech, 2007-present
+Writing Program Coordinator, New Mexico Tech, 2008-present

 Article reviewer.
 The D. H. Lawrence Review.
 2008-present

-Recording Secretary, D. H. Lawrence Society of North America, 2003-present
+Recording Secretary, D. H. Lawrence Society of North America, 2003-2010

 Xchanges Online Journal, Editor, 2001-4, 2008-present